 "Hey!
 I bought a house!"

 In her enthusiasm for saving money as part of completing a FSBO, she explained that she didn’t want to incur any unessential costs.
-She and the buyer used a standard form for completing the real estate transaction, which is a relatively simple and inexpensive form that provides state specifics for buyers and sellers.
-You can download the form for your state through MilitaryByOwner’s partner USLegalForms
+She and the seller used a standard form for completing the real estate transaction, which is a relatively simple and inexpensive form that provides state specifics for buyers and sellers.
+(In fact, you can download the form for your state through MilitaryByOwner’s partner USLegalForms.)